 Composite: 27

 Not bad!
-You got your math score up to a 25, which is just about the 80th percentile, and got a composite of 27, which is in the 87th.
+You got your math score up to a 25, which is the 84th percentile, and got a composite of 27.

 But what would have happened if you had spent some time on English and Reading and less time on math?
-Getting just five more raw points on both the English and Reading sections could have a huge boost to your score.
-If those are personal strengths, picking up five points should be easy with some smart studying.
-So let’s say you spend some time on English and Reading and earn five more raw points on each section, and less time on math:
+If those are personal strengths, picking up a few points should be easy with some smart studying.
+So let’s say you spend some time extra study time on English and Reading and less time on math:

 So even if you got a lower score on math, the time spent studying on English and Reading could net you two higher section scores as opposed to just one, resulting in a higher composite.

 Since there is no guessing penalty on the ACT, the best way to maximize your score is to eliminate wrong answer choices and guess.
-We are not saying to rush through each section in order to answer every single question – as we saw above, you might have a target raw score that’s much lower than the total points possible.
-In that case, it makes sense to spend more time focusing on fewer questions.
-What this means is that if you do spend time on a question, even if you are not totally sure of the answer, it’s the best use of your time to eliminate some answer choices to give yourself the best shot at guessing the right answer.
+We aren't saying to rush through each section in order to attempt every single question — unless you're shooting for a top score you don't need to worry about getting every question right.
+Instead, for hard questions, try to eliminate some answer choices to give yourself the best shot at guessing the right answer.

-Furthermore, when the proctor says there is one minute remaining, go ahead and bubble every blank answer you have remaining.
-Even if you haven't looked at the question in the book, you aren't losing anything by guessing.
+Furthermore, when you have one minute remaining, go ahead and answer every question you have left.
+Even if you don't have to time to actually look at the question, you aren't losing anything by guessing.
 You might pick up a raw point or two on each section this way, which can have a surprising effect on your scaled score, as we have seen.

 Try not to leave any blanks!

-#5: Understand How the Essay Affects Your Score
+#5: Understand How Writing and Science Affect Your Score

-If you take the ACT with Writing, you'll receive a composite plus your essay score.
-However, this doesn’t mean the essay should become the biggest priority on your study plan.
-Your subject area scores and composite score are the most important aspects of the ACT, so you should prioritize studying for the multiple-choice sections.
+If you take either optional ACT section, you'll receive a composite plus those scores.
+However, this doesn’t mean the Writing and Science should become the biggest priorities on your study plan.
+Your core subject area scores and composite score are the most important aspects of the ACT, so you should prioritize studying for English, Math, and Reading.

 What's Next?